openhouse/photo-filter/RELATIONAL-PRACTICES.md

 # RELATIONAL-PRACTICES.md

-This document outlines the cultural and mindful norms for collaboration, both among humans and with AI or other automated systems.
-It builds on the themes in `COMPASSION.md` and provides more specific guidance for sustaining healthy relational dynamics within the Photo Filter Application’s community.
+This document outlines the cultural and mindful norms for collaboration—among humans, AI systems, or any other stakeholders.
+It expands on our Compassion Software Principles and clarifies how disclaimers in [MINDFUL-DISCLAIMERS.md](./MINDFUL-DISCLAIMERS.md) are woven into daily operations.

 ---

-## Guiding Principles
+## 1. Guiding Principles

 1. **User Ownership of Memories**

-   Photos are intimate carriers of personal or communal memory.
-Any code that processes these images must treat that data with reverence and respect.
+   - Acknowledge that photos can be precious or vulnerable data.
+   - If an update (e.g., to the filtering UI) might inadvertently surface sensitive imagery, we must carefully label the change and tie it to disclaimers.

 2. **Shared Authorship**

-   The open-source contributors, third-party developers, and AI assistants are co-authors of the evolving codebase.
-We collectively own design decisions and share responsibility for maintaining relational integrity.
+   - All contributors—team members, open-source participants, advisors, AI assistants—co-create the code, docs, and user experience.
+   - This means we also _share responsibility_ for ensuring disclaimers stay current and that the code remains mindful.

 3. **Transparent Communication**

-   All major architectural or feature changes should be proposed and documented clearly, with an invitation for feedback.
-This reduces confusion and fosters empathy.
+   - Propose new disclaimers or feature updates openly.
+   - Use “emotional check” markers in issue threads to highlight potential triggers or emotional complexities.

 4. **Mindful Interactions**
-   - **AI Involvement**: Whenever generative AI or large language models assist in code or doc creation, we label it explicitly.
+   - **AI Involvement**: Whenever AI helps generate code, note it in commit messages or comments.
+This fosters trust and traceability.
-   - **Conflict Mediation**: If design disputes arise, a short reflection period is advised.
-We either pick the approach that best serves the relational context or schedule a synchronous conversation.
+   - **Conflict Mediation**: If a design choice might be emotionally charged—like defaulting to AI-based face identification—take a short reflection period.
+Possibly label the pull request as “Mindful Review Requested.”

 ---

-## Recommended Practices
+## 2. Recommended Practices

 - **Code Reviews**

-  - Focus on the _why_ behind changes, not just the _what_.
-  - Offer respectful suggestions, not abrupt demands.
+  - Evaluate PRs with an eye toward how disclaimers or mindful language might be updated.
+  - Encourage short, gentle feedback rather than abrupt rejections.

 - **Issue Discussions**

-  - Frame problems neutrally, highlight potential solutions with compassion for others’ perspectives.
-  - Mark uncertain aspects with “Uncertain” tags.
+  - Mark potential sensitive tasks with `[Emotional Load]` or `[Trigger Warning]`.
+  - If uncertain about user impact, reference [MINDFUL-DISCLAIMERS.md](./MINDFUL-DISCLAIMERS.md) or ask another contributor to do a relational check.

 - **Documentation Updates**
-  - Reference real user stories, actual emotional or relational contexts.
-  - For instance, mention how a certain feature helps a user preserve memories of loved ones in a caring way.
+  - Where possible, embed short disclaimers or notes directly in relevant doc sections.
+  - Link to broader disclaimers in [MINDFUL-DISCLAIMERS.md](./MINDFUL-DISCLAIMERS.md) so readers can easily find more detail.

 ---

-## Integrations with `COMPASSION.md`
+## 3. Integrations with `COMPASSION.md`

-Where `COMPASSION.md` sets overarching ethical and mindful standards, `RELATIONAL-PRACTICES.md` is more tactical:

-- Provides real examples, use-case scenarios, and protocols for collaboration.
-- Recommends mediation processes or reflection sessions for major decisions.
+- **Emotional Mapping**: If we add or change how the user can label photos with emotional markers, we reflect that in the disclaimers and ensure contributors realize the potential sensitivity in triaging emotional data.
+- **Self-Compassion Toolkit**: Encourage devs and testers to notice if they’re pushing themselves too hard.
+Use or adapt “Take a mindful pause” prompts in the code review template.

 ---

-## Looking Ahead

-1. **Community Dialogues**:
+## 4. Practical Examples

+### Example A: Submitting a PR That Adds a New Person-Recognition Feature

+1. Update `MINDFUL-DISCLAIMERS.md` with a short note that recognition may reveal old or painful memories.
+2. In your PR, mention potential emotional triggers from unexpectedly seeing certain faces.

+### Example B: Changing Default Sort Behavior

+1. If you default to “score.overall,” clarify that photos with high aesthetic scores might overshadow meaningful but less “perfect” pictures.
+2. Consider how disclaimers in the UI can remind the user that aesthetic scoring is subjective and not a measure of personal value.

+### Example C: Renaming an Album or Photo Key

+1. If the name has cultural or personal significance, note the reason for renaming in your commit.
+2. Flag it for mindful review if the rename might distress certain user groups.

+---

+## 5. Respectful Off-Ramps

+- **When a Collaborator Needs a Break**

+  - They can take a “mindful pause” from tasks, ensuring someone else can temporarily cover or postpone.
+  - Avoid penalizing or stigmatizing these breaks; we assume best intentions and protect each other’s well-being.

+- **User Data and Boundaries**
+  - If a user decides to _not_ see certain content, we respect that choice.
+  - In code or design discussions, never override user-set preferences for the sake of a “cool new feature” without a thorough relational check.

+---

+## 6. Encouraging a Broad Community Dialogue

+- **Periodic Check-Ins**
-   Hosting open “town hall”–style Zoom calls or asynchronous Slack threads for user feedback on major features.
+  - Host short “town halls” or Slack threads for feedback on disclaimers or emotional features.
+- **Educational Materials**
+  - Provide short tutorials on “emotional filtering” or “mindful cinematic transitions” so new devs see how we combine technical and relational awareness.

+---

+## 7. Looking Ahead

+1. **Multi-Language Disclaimers**:
+   - As the user base diversifies, consider translations or culturally specific disclaimers.
-2. **Educational Materials**:
+2. **Audio-Visual Sensitivities**:
-   Possibly building short tutorials on “how to sort photos while respecting diverse emotional triggers” or “leading a healthy collaborative design session for new features.”
+   - If the app starts offering audio or video, disclaimers should expand accordingly.

-3. **Respectful Off-Ramps**:
+3. **Continuous Adaptation**:
-   If a collaborator or user wants to disengage from certain code responsibilities, we have a plan for handing off tasks so that no one feels undue pressure.

-_Last updated: 2025-01-12_
+   - Keep an open channel for refining disclaimers, especially if new emotional scenarios or expansions arise.

+---

+**Last Updated**: 2025-01-12